voldemoriarty/Matmul/Readme.md

 chain multiplication by connecting outputs to inputs of other Multipliers.

 ## Architecture
-The architecture is a simple 2D array of MAC units with FIFOs for synchronization.
+The architecture of a PE (Processing Engine) is a simple 2D array of MAC units with FIFOs for synchronization.
-The input elements get fed into their respective FIFO as they arrive and are fed into the MAC when both `a` and `b` inputs are ready.
+The input elements get fed into their respective FIFO (only the elements that are needed in the calculation are pushed into the FIFO, this is accomplished via Counters tracking the coordinates of the element) as they arrive and are fed into the MAC when both `a` and `b` inputs are ready.
 The FIFOs are `N` deep where `N` is the dimension of the MAC Array.
+Thanks to the FIFOs, streams `A` and `B` need not be synchronized.

+The MAC itself is a 3 stage pipeline

 Since all the computations happen in parallel, the PE only needs 3 more cycles after `a` and `b` matrices have been streamed into it to finish the computation.
 After that it will begin streaming the results, clear the MACs and begin accepting new inputs.

 Assuming Data is sent every clock cycle, `N^2 + 3` cycles are needed for the computation and `N` more cycles to transfer the results